Moss Vale Road repair work

 Background

-Record-breaking rainfall during 2022 caused widespread damage to sections of Moss Vale Road.
+Record-breaking rainfall caused widespread damage to sections of Moss Vale Road during natural disaster events in 2022.

-Rain gauges at Beaumont measured double the average annual rainfall in 2022, making it the wettest year on record.
-Both March and July last year saw particularly heavy rain, receiving four and six times the average rainfall totals respectively.
+At Beaumont, rain gauges measured double the average annual rainfall in 2022, making it the wettest year on record.
+In both March and July the same year, the area experienced particularly heavy rain, receiving four and six times the average rainfall totals respectively.

-As a direct result of this rainfall, Transport for NSW added a total of 50 sites to its natural disaster recovery project register.
+Transport for NSW added a total of 50 landslip sites on Moss Vale Road to its natural disaster recovery project register from the 2022 weather events.

-- carried out additional maintenance to clear landslip material from the road and stormwater drains
+Since then, we have completed major repairs at 37 landslip sites and carried out additional maintenance to keep the road and stormwater drains clear.

 - removing loose rocks, soil and trees